eclipse-archived/ceylon-lang.org/documentation/1.3/tour/functions.md

 is in general _computationally undecidable_.

-Therefore, comparison of function references using `equals()` or the `==` operator always evaluates to `false`!
+Therefore, comparison of function references using `equals()` or the `==` operator always evaluates to `false`.

+### Gotcha!

 This has some undesirable consequences, for example:

 - Repeatedly `add()`ing the same function reference to a `MutableSet` results in a set with multiple elements.